BDX-town/Mangane/docs/customization.md

 If using Pleroma, these settings are exposed through the API under GET `/api/pleroma/frontend_configurations`.
 Otherwise, the settings need to be uploaded manually and made available at GET `/instance/soapbox.json`.

+### The instance logo
+The instance logo must be a valid svg file.
+It will be shown in pages using the same icon system than the rest of the app, in order to match the colors settings.
+Be sure to use a 'raw' svg file, and to not simply use a svg wrapper for a bitmap image.

 ## About pages